Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Construction and Deployment of GOST

 \subsection{Lessons Learned}

 This section reveals the core methods and technical approaches of GOST construction in SAGSIN from three aspects: data, modeling, and deployment.
 Under the guidance of task objectives, GOST constructs corresponding models and provides technical support for intelligent semantic interactions between nodes in SAGSIN, thereby driving its evolution toward high dynamism, heterogeneous integration, and intelligent autonomy.
-As a systematic and technology-integrated framework, data, modeling, and deployment are closely interconnected \cite{11036541,11154046,Jiahang_Xie,Xixi_Zhu,Min}.
-Timely and reliable data acquisition and transmission provide informational support for accurate modeling and real-time decision-making, while efficient distributed deployment and dynamic evolution mechanisms ensure the twinning system adapts to resources and aligns with tasks \cite{Yihong_Tao,Xin_Tang,Xiaokang_Zhou,Zhou2024HierarchicalDC}.

 Notably, while GOST empowers SAGSIN, the construction and optimization itself also rely on reliable and stable information flows.
 Therefore, GOST construction must maintain semantic centrality throughout the entire data lifecycle, to ensure information comprehensibility and knowledge transfer capabilities across heterogeneous systems \cite{Avi,Wanting_Yang,Weihan_Zhang,Talli,Baoxia_Du}.
 Simultaneously, the GOST architecture must enhance the adaptability and scalability of SAGSIN technologies, dynamically adapting to communication conditions, computing capabilities, and task requirements \cite{Wei_Song,Gupta,Xiong,Zhou2024HierarchicalDC,Rehman}, avoiding the communication and computational overhead imposed by GOST instead degrading the task performance.